-- Accounts receivable activity consists mainly of receivables from Federal and State sources for grant and entitlement programs and receivables from local sources for all other purposes.
-This year, there is a net decrease in receivables.
-Categorical aid and student receivables comprise the majority of the balance, with \$16.6 million and \$4.3 million in receivables, respectively.
-The majority of the decrease in overall receivables is the result of the decrease of \$22.9 million in the state apportionment receivable from the prior year and of the decrease of categorical receivables by \$10.5 million.
-The decrease in State receivables is attributable to the repayments of the prior year's deferrals by the State.
+- Accounts receivable activity consists mainly of receivables from Federal and State sources for grant and entitlement programs and receivables from local sources for all other purposes as well as state apportionment.
+This year, there is a net increase in receivables.
+State apportionment and categorical aid comprise the majority of the balance, with \$28.4 million and \$8.4 million in receivables, respectively.
+The majority of the increase in overall receivables is the result of the apportionment receivable due to changes in funding sources required by the state (related to the discussion on the deferral of EPA funding below).
+Receivables from categorical funding decreased this year as pandemic-related funding continues to end and associated spending is completed.
 Receivable amounts for other activities such as lottery, interest, and student loans receivable remain consistent with the prior year.
 Note 5 of these financial statements provides a summary of the accounts receivable balance. - Other assets are primarily inventory and prepaid expenses.
-Inventory is primarily made up of merchandise held for sale in the bookstores located at Fullerton College and North Orange Continuing Education. - The District has continued to contribute to its Irrevocable OPEB Trust.
-As a result, this liability is reduced by the value of the trust assets.
-During the 2020-2021 year, the value of the assets in the trust exceeded the actuarially determined liability, resulting in a net OPEB asset.
-However, stock market declines which started in early 2022 have returned the District to a net OPEB liability and is included in the discussion on liabilities.
-The net position and activity for the irrevocable trust are shown on pages 26 and 27 as part of the Fiduciary funds. - Capital assets, net is primarily made up of the District's investments in land, buildings and building improvements, construction in progress, and vehicles, at historical cost and net of accumulated depreciation.
-Additional discussion on capital assets is included below.
-Also, Note 7 of these financial statements provides a summary of changes during the 2021-2022 fiscal year. - Deferred outflows of resources represent a consumption of net assets that is applicable to a future reporting period.
+Inventory is primarily made up of merchandise to be cleared previously held for sale in the bookstores located at Fullerton College and North Orange Continuing Education. - Capital and right-to-use subscription IT assets, net is primarily made up of the District's investments in land, buildings and building improvements, construction in progress, vehicles, and subscription IT assets at historical cost and net of accumulated depreciation/amortization.
+Additional discussion on capital and right-to-use subscription IT assets is included below.
+Also, Note 7 of these financial statements provides a summary of changes during the 2022-2023 fiscal year. - Deferred outflows of resources represent a consumption of net assets that is applicable to a future reporting period.
 For example, prepaid items and deferred charges.
 In our instance, the deferred outflow associated with OPEB and pension costs has increased compared to the prior year primarily due to changes in the assumptions underlying the calculated OPEB and pension liabilities.
-(See Notes 9 and 11). - Accounts payable are amounts due as of the fiscal year-end for goods and services received as of June 30, 2022.
-Also included are accrued liabilities for amounts due to or on behalf of employees for wages and benefits earned as of the end of the fiscal year, but paid out subsequent to June 30, 2022.
+(See Notes 9 and 11). - Accounts payable are amounts due as of the fiscal year-end for goods and services received as of June 30, 2023.
+Also included are accrued liabilities for amounts due to or on behalf of employees for wages and benefits earned as of the end of the fiscal year, but paid out subsequent to June 30, 2023.
 Unearned revenues have been combined into this line and are those funds that are received, but not yet earned.
 They typically involve restricted State and Federal grants that are earned when spent and allow more than one year to expend the funds.
+This year, the overall increase of \$65.8 million in liabilities for unearned revenues also includes \$22.9 million in EPA funding that was required by the state to be deferred into the following fiscal year.